-Revenue cycle management is important because it lets you keep track of claims processing, payment and revenue generation.
-If you do not want to lose revenue, it is essential to track revenue cycle management metrics, as every dollar lost can cause more adverse impact than you expect.
+Revenue cycle metrics management is important because it lets you keep track of claims processing, payment and revenue generation.
+If you do not want to lose revenue, it is essential to track revenue cycle metrics management metrics, as every dollar lost can cause more adverse impact than you expect.

 1. Gross Collection Percentage:

-This is the difference between the total income earned during a specific time period, the net discounts, and the aggregate sum of charges.
+This is the difference between the total income earned during a specific period, the net discounts, and the aggregate charges.
 Since every service is different, the figures of gross collection percentage of one service cannot be compared to another or even with another physician within the same practice as yours.
 Gross collection payment lets you monitor if your relative collections are improving over time.
 Formula: [Total Payments – Refunds] / Total Charges

 2. Net Collection Percentage: